 Businesses have long collected information on their prospects, customers, and competitors.
 Rolodexes were full of not only names and contact information, but also birthdays, anniversaries, likes and dislikes — anything that could give a salesman an edge when trying to nurture a relationship.
-But we’ve outgrown the Rolodex; by 2020, the International Data Corporation (IDC) predicts the “digital universe,” or all data created and stored electronically, will reach 44 zettabytes — that’s 44 trillion gigabytes, or 5,200 gigabytes for every person on earth.
+But we’ve outgrown the Rolodex; the International Data Corporation (IDC) predicts the “digital universe,” or all data created and stored electronically, will reach 44 zettabytes — that’s 44 trillion gigabytes, or 5,200 gigabytes for every person on earth.
 The entire “digital universe” contained only 4.4 zettabytes in 2013, so IDC is predicting a roughly 900 percent increase in the amount of data generated and stored.1

 This is the “Big Data” that everyone has been talking about.